VinsintQ/Fitness-Log/README.md

 ## by : Mueen Ali

-### an application to track your workouts and health, where you can add workouts
+### an application to track your workouts , where you can add/edit workouts

 ### user stories :